isabella232/infobip-pubnub-demo/README.md

 }
 ```

-Last action of importance is to unsubscribe the user from the `chat-channel` when they click sing out button.
+Lastly, it's important to unsubscribe the user from the `chat-channel` when they click the sign out button.

 ```javascript
 function singOut() {